 Recently I walked into a restaurant with my husband, excited to enjoy a delicious dinner.
 I had been looking forward to dining at this restaurant all week.
 We walked in and while the restaurant wasn’t crowded and no one was in the lobby area but us, the hostess never greeted us, never said hello, and never acknowledged us.
 After five minutes, I inquired about dining and was told to wait and someone would be with us.
 After almost 10 minutes, I had to ask again.
 Already something I was excited about and looking forward to wasn’t looking like such a good idea and I was second-guessing whether or not we should stay because they obviously didn’t care about our business.

 We were one of only three total parties in the restaurant at the time and it took almost 20 minutes to be seated.
-I wasn’t very happy, but I was willing to stick it out because the restaurant came highly recommended from a foodie friend.
+I wasn’t very happy, but I was willing to stick it out because the restaurant was highly recommended by a foodie friend.
 Unfortunately, I never did get to enjoy my meal because once we were seated, another 20 minutes passed and not one person had come to our table to say hello or take a drink order.
 They clearly didn’t value my business and didn’t need my patronage, so left and went somewhere else.

 I began the night expecting to have a fabulous meal but I was undervalued, my business was taken for granted, and I had a terrible experience.
 The restaurant lost money and earned a negative review, the friend who made the referral was upset, and I definitely won’t be going back or referring any of my friends.